 - Your employer took that action in response to your claim.
 This can often be the most difficult element to prove.
 Some indications that the employer’s action was a response to the benefits claim include timing, reaction (if managers displayed anger toward the employee), deviation from past company practice, multiple or changing reasons for the employment change, and a history of retaliation against other employees.

-If you have experienced negative consequences at work after filing a workers’ compensation claim, it is important to stand up for yourself.
+If you have experienced negative consequences at work, or were fired because of workers' compensation claim, it is important to stand up for yourself.
 An experienced attorney can help you examine your situation and determine exactly what your rights are in each unique situation.

 A Workers’ Compensation Claim Cannot Protect Employees Entirely